Ewan-D/beginnersBase11ty/README.md

 ## why?!

-I wrote the following into the package.json and I think that it sums up the "why" in this case fairly well. (consider it the tl;dr).
+I wrote the following into the package.json, happily I think that it sums up the "why" in this case fairly well. (consider it the tl;dr).

-"A spring board for projects, that aims to be good for a beginner who enjoys enough simplicty to understand how the parts all fit together and build on solid(ish) understanding (hopefully!)"
+"A spring board for projects, which aims to be good for a beginner who enjoys just about enough simplicty to understand how the parts all fit together and build on solid(ish) understanding (hopefully!)"

 ### it would be great to...

-1. Learn how to use 11ty. netlify jamstack etc...
+1. Learn how to use 11ty.
+Netlify Jamstack etc...
-2. Get on the goal I set myself a year ago; build blog.
+2. Get on that goal I set myself a year ago; build blog.
 I know, I know I got distracted.
 There are so many options and alluring technologies etc to learn about.
 And so...
 3. Pick some tech and most importantly; stick with it!